GyroSuperintelligence/BabyLM/docs/Guides.md

         - No compression
         - Checksum and metadata embedded within
     - No in-place edits, ever
-    - `.json` index files are used only where needed (e.g., curriculum versions, agent state)
+    - `.json` index files are used only where needed (e.g., format versions, agent state)

     ---